 - Approval of application and course plan by student’s department.
 If planning to pursue a master’s degree in a program different from the undergraduate program, the student should also have their course plan approved by the graduate program.

 - Enrollment in graduate courses as an undergraduate must be approved by the course instructor and department graduate advisor.

 Please be sure to review your department’s criteria and application process.
 You should be approved for the program before taking the graduate courses.

 To be eligible to use the 6 credit hours of graduate coursework taken as an undergraduate for both degrees, students must have their course plan approved before beginning the graduate program, and preferably before taking the graduate courses.
 Courses must be eligible to be used on both degree plans.

 Students admitted to the Accelerated Master’s Program are expected to apply to the graduate program they intend to pursue no later than one semester prior to graduation.
 Students are encouraged to visit the webpages of their intended major of study on the College website and the Graduate School application portal.

 The AMF ranges from $2,500 to $5,000 per semester for up to two semesters of study with a maximum of $10,000 per award based on available funding.
 The AMF is a competitive fellowship based on the academic records and accomplishments of the applicant.
 The AMF is contingent upon the availability of funding, and the College reserves the right to make no awards in a semester.

-The deadline to apply for the Fellowship for Spring 2018 admission is October 15, 2017.
+Applications have closed for the Spring 2018 semester.
+The deadline to apply for the Fellowship for Fall 2018 admission is February 15, 2018.
 Students must be approved by their department to participate, have taken 2 graduate-level courses, and must also apply to the graduate program before they can be considered for the award.